 I'm American.
 Colin and I met just over 10 years ago while he was working in the states.
 It was so exotic at the time, introducing my Canadian boyfriend around my social circles!
 Within a couple weeks, we both knew that this was it.
 We had found each other and now it was time to deal with all of the paperwork involved with falling in love with someone from another country. (there's a lot)

-2 days after finding out Colin was accepted into the program, we found out Ellie was on the way!!
-YAY!! (que the joy and terror)
+Only two days after finding out Colin was accepted into the program, we found out Ellie was on the way - YAY!! (que the joy and terror!)